-- HII-VI.
+- HI.VI.
 Building Permit Review: The final construction plans submitted to the Town Community Development Department for review and approval shall comply with the final approval of the Hillside Building Committee.
 Any variation from Chapter 70 of the Uniform Building excavation and grading requirements within the Town Code must be accompanied by a soils engineering report from a testing laboratory or geological engineer approved by the Town Engineer.
 No site preparation or construction shall commence until the Town has issued a grading, demolition, or building permit. - A. The plans for any Development in the Hillside Development Area, must be approved by the Town and appropriate legal permit(s) issued before any clearing and grubbing, grading, bulldozing, blasting, or movement of earth is commenced.
-A building permit application must be submitted within twelve months after the date of approval from the Hillside Building Committee or Hillside Building Committee Chair.
-If a building permit application is not submitted a within twelve the month period, the approval shall be null and void.
-If Development does not commence within twelve months after securing such approval from the Hillside Building Committee, no construction shall occur until such plans have been resubmitted and re approved or iIIf such is appropriate based upon circumstances outside the control of the Applicant, a one-time six (6) month extension may be granted by the Town Manager or designee-Engineer.
-Should the applicant allow the permit to expire, at no time after that expiration period does the applicant have any vested prior approval rights. - When a building, demolition, or grading permit that involves any cut or fill on a hillside property is required under provisions of these Regulations, the Applicant shall first provide the Town with a form of financial assurance, and a right of entry and temporary construction easement agreement acceptable to the Town Attorney, which places the Town in an assured position to do or to contract to be done the necessary work to cover, restore and landscape exposed fills and cuts to blend with the surrounding natural terrain.
-Three (3) bids or estimates from a licensed contractor or a licensed professional shall be submitted to the Town identifying the cost to restore and landscape the exposed fill and cuts to blend in with the surrounding natural terrain.
-The bids shall include, but are not limited to, the cost to regrade the affected area(s), re-landscaping the restored area(s) with native plants, stabling any applicable cut or fill area(s), and applying a desert varnish or stain to any exposed cuts or pad.
-The Town Staff and Town Engineer shall review the bids and determine the assurance amount.
-The minimum acceptable assurance shall be in a dollar amount equal to the number of total cubic yards of cut and fill multiplied by 25, or in such greater amount as deemed appropriate by the Town.
-The amount of the assurance may be adjusted in accordance with the Producer Price Index in order to account for inflation.
-In the event that construction has not commenced within six months from the date of issuance of the grading or building permit, the plan approval and permit shall expire.
-Twelve months after the date of the last inspection, such assurance shall be forfeited to the Town in such amount necessary for the purpose of restoration of the construction site to its original condition and all authorized permits shall be revoked and become void.
-The property owner shall, upon reasonable Notice from the Town, provide access to the propert for the purpose of restoration of the construction site to its original condition.
+BA building permit application must be submitted within a twelve monthsperiod after the date of approval from the Hillside Building Committee or Hillside Building Committee Chair.
+If a building permit application is not submitted a within a twelve month period, the approval shall be null and void.
+If Development does not commence within twelve months after securing such approval from the Hillside Building Committee, no construction shall occur until such plans have been resubmitted and re approved or iI If such is appropriate, based upon circumstances outside the control of the Applicant, a one-time six (6) month extension may be granted by the Town Manager or designee Engineer.
+Should the applicant allow If the permit to expire expires, at no time after that expiration period does the applicant have any vested prior approval rights. - B. When a building, demolition, or grading permit that involves any cut or fill on a hillside property is required under provisions of these Regulations, the Applicant shall first provide the Town with a form of financial financial assurance Assurance, and a right of entry and temporary construction easement agreement acceptable to the Town Attorney, which places the Town in an assured position to do or to contract to be done the necessary work to cover, restore and landscape exposed fills and cuts to blend with the surrounding natural terrain.

+For new single family residences, major remodel/additions, and major site improvements, The the minimum acceptable assurance shall be in a dollar amount equal to the number of total cubic yards of cut and fill needed to restore the property back to natural grade and multiplied by 2535, or in such greater amount as deemed appropriate by the Town.
+The amount of the assurance may be adjusted in accordance with the Building Cost Historical Index in order to account for inflation.